aiven/devportal/.vale/tests/first_ref_good.rst

 Flink®wahooness and Redis™*blibble are just odd.

 Flink®ability and Redis™*ability are just odd but have a second part that *is* a known word.

+the World Health Organization (WHO) is a specialized agency of the United Nations it is known as WHO